ProjectMirador/m1/README.md

 1. On the command line, go in to the mirador folder
 1. Run `npm install`

-You're set... continue reading for build and test instructions.

 ### Building from Source

 To build, just run (on the command line, in the mirador folder):